Gigi Hadid and Keke Palmer's Platform UGGs Are Perfect Boots for Fall

-Keke Palmer and Gigi Hadid Wore the New Platform UGGs at NYFW: Here's Where to Shop the Boots for Fall
+Keke Palmer and Gigi Hadid Wear the New Platform UGGs at NYFW

 Gigi Hadid never fails to give us fashion inspiration with her impeccable style, but the designer duds she often wears tend to be out of our price range.
 However, the supermodel was recently spotted recently blending two of our favorite footwear trends for fall — platforms and Ugg boots — in one affordable style.